Quick Links

 Useful documents

-We adopt the procedures laid down by the Luton Safeguarding Children Board (LSCB) and the school has adopted a Child Protection Policy in line with this for the safety of all.
+We adopt the procedures laid down by the Luton Safeguarding Children Partnership (LSCP) and the school has adopted a Safeguarding and Child Protection Policy in line with this for the safety of all.

 Safeguarding and Child Protection Policy